prajwalbkumar/bnb-public-blog/content/000_HQ/Backend/ZZ_Idea Bank.md

 4. The person I was in the last 2 years

 ### So that:
 It is the benefit.
-Change the outcome of the essay for any on of the audience
+Change the outcome of the essay for any of the audience

 ## The Endless Idea Generator